Which parenting style is most likely to result in children who ar... | Study Prep in Pearson+

-Which parenting style is most likely to result in children who are egocentric?
+Which parenting style is most likely to result in children who are egocentric, domineering, and noncompliant?

 A